steentj/GedBlazor/README.md

   - Death date and place
   - Family relationships (parents)
 - Interactive table view with all individuals
+- Select a proband (root person) to visualize ancestry:
+  - View ancestral tree with collapsible nodes
+  - Display traditional Anetavle (ancestor table) up to 4 generations
+  - Export Anetavle as Word document (.docx) formatted for A4 printing
 - Completely client-side processing with no server uploads
 - Built with Blazor WebAssembly for modern web performance